MiqG/project_template/data/prep/README.md

-# Clean data
+# Preprocessed data

-Here we find clean data that was processed through the following steps:
-1. remove incomplete data
-2. ...
+Here we place files that have been prepared and cleaned for efficient data analysis.
+For example, after selecting important information or imputing missing values.